 His artistic and symbolic use of form, shapes, light, shadows, and tonal values work together to tell stories that bring beauty and new meaning to any space in your home or office.

-"When you see one of my Arte Astratta Botanica collectible gallery prints, I want you to feel like you are viewing an impressionist painting that was made in the 19th century." -Tim Layton
+"When you see one of my Arte Astratta Botanica handmade collectible gallery prints, I want you to feel like you are viewing an impressionist painting that was made in the 19th century.
+It is my desire to evoke positive feelings and emotions in you through my art". -Tim Layton

 Each piece of artwork in the Arte Astratta Botanica collection has a deeper meaning than meets the eye at first glance.